Frequently Asked Questions

 - 710 Program Admission Combined Test I, II, and III

-The test fee is the same regardless of whether the test is taken at a testing center or at home.
+The test fee is the same.
 For a list of GACE test and service fees, see Test Fees.

-Yes, you will be able to select from available dates and times.
-You will schedule your test date and time in your ProctorU account.
-Currently, testing is available 10 a.m.–1 a.m.
+Currently, at home appointments are available 10 a.m.–1 a.m.
 ET, seven days a week to address the scheduling needs of candidates across the United States and its territories.
-Please be sure to check your test time before submitting your registration; sessions are available for both a.m. and p.m.
+Please be sure to check your test time before submitting your registration; sessions are available for both a.m. and p.m. testing.

 - Are there accommodations for test takers with disabilities?

-Yes, accommodations are available when taking a GACE test at home.
-Accommodations of extended time, extra breaks, screen magnification, and selectable colors can be requested using your ETS account.
+Yes.
+Accommodations of extended time, extra breaks, screen magnification, and selectable colors can be requested using your GACE account.

 Rescheduling or Canceling a Test

-- Can I reschedule from a test center to an at home test?
+- Can I reschedule from a test center appointment to an at home test?

 Yes.
 If your test is available at home and you wish to reschedule to an at home appointment, you can do so for free.
 You have two options:

-- For immediate service, reschedule your test appointment through your ETS account.
+- For immediate service, reschedule your test appointment through your GACE account.

 - Contact GACE customer support from Monday–Friday, 8 a.m.–5 p.m.
 ET, via phone at 1-855-225-7178.
 Due to increased demand on our customer support line, you may experience longer wait times.

-Note: In either case, you must change your appointment at least three days before your test date, not including the day of your test, in order to reschedule to an at home appointment.
+Note: In either case, you must change your appointment at least three full days prior to your test date, not including the day of your test.

 - Can I reschedule my at home test to another date?

-Yes, you are able to reschedule your at home test for free through your ProctorU account.
-You can reschedule your test at least three full days prior to your test date.
+Yes, you are able to reschedule your at home test for free through your GACE account.
+You must reschedule your test at least three full days prior to your test date.
 If you miss this deadline, you will not be able to reschedule your test.